WHOIS Lookup Tool

 Look up the full WHOIS record for any domain.
 See the registrar, registration and expiry dates, nameservers, and EPP status codes in a clean, structured view.
-Includes raw WHOIS output and a developer JSON API.
+Includes a developer JSON API.

 WHOIS is the global directory of domain registrations.
 Every time a domain is registered, key details are logged with the registry — and WHOIS lets you query that record.